How do you pick a bankruptcy lawyer when you’ve never hired any lawyer and never before considered filing bankruptcy?

 4. Who will work on my case?

 A bankruptcy legal team usually includes both a lawyer and staff.
 Much of the work in preparing the all important schedules is routine.

 What you want to avoid, however, is a business model where all the work and the analysis is done by those without a law degree.
 Bankruptcy is not just “filling out forms”.
-It is important to grasp what conclusions those forms lead a judge or a trustee to.
+Each answer in the form has a legal consequence that’s important to your case.

 Ask, too, how you and the lawyer will communicate when you have questions during the process.